 First, you need to define the deadlines for your project.

 Next, you want to define the estimated number of hours required for the project.
 This will depend on the novelty of your device, risk classification, and whether you want a partial or full solution.

-By hiring an external mdr literature search writer, manufacturers can produce high-quality CERs in short time frames without damaging internal regulatory processes and compliance for their existing approvals.
+By hiring an external MDR literature search writer, manufacturers can produce high-quality CERs in short time frames.
+They can write a beautiful CER without damaging internal regulatory processes and compliance for their existing approvals.

-Training internal staff can be expensive and time-consuming and hiring an external literature search writer can be the best way to a beautiful CER within your required timeframe.
+Training internal staff can be expensive and time-consuming.
+Hiring an external literature search writer is the best way to a beautiful CER within your required timeframe.